From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Method

 \subsection{Hindsight Distillation Fine-tuning}

-We then distill Hindsight-Zero to the MLLM through Hindsight Distillation Fine-Tuning (HDFT).
+After obtaining Hindsight-Zero $R^0 = f(R| X, Y)$, we distill Hindsight-Zero to the MLLM through Hindsight Distillation Fine-Tuning (HDFT).
 This way, the tuned MLLMs can generate the reasoning process from input samples as $f: X \rightarrow R$, guided to generate the idealized reasoning process without seeing the answer.
 By distilling Hindsight-Zero, the reasoning model could generalize to test samples through a wiser perspective since they have seen the right move towards the right answer through HDFT.

 \textbf{Hindsight Self-Distillation. } We exploit the same MLLM backbone as the one producing $R^0$.
 Learning from the data generated by itself could align with the model distributions to avoid huge tuning offset \cite{yang2024selfdistillbridge}, which lowers the fine-tuning difficulty.
 Moreover, we divide the reasoning process generation into CoT Generator and Knowledge Generator, since CoT is a step-by-step sequential process, while the knowledge generation requires the model to recall the discrete related facts.